- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 How Gartner Benefits from Being at the Network Center

-Very few of Gartner’s target market are researchers.
-They generally don’t go back and read through old Gartner research reports to test for accuracy, but what they do know is that Gartner is understood and respected by their peers and their superiors.
-Of course, the major characteristic of a social network is that its members value the opinion of their peers in the social network; their fellow members are heavy influences on any decisions they make.
-Therefore, if members of Gartner’s social network read and respect Gartner’s reports, that means a lot to the members of this social network.
+Very few of Gartner’s target market of customers are researchers or understand what research is.
+Gartner customers generally don’t go back and read through old Gartner research reports to test for accuracy.
+Still, they know that Gartner is understood and respected by their peers and their superiors.
+The major characteristic of a social network is that its members value their peers’ opinion in the social network; their fellow members are heavy influences on any decisions they make.
+Therefore, if Gartner’s social network members read and respect Gartner’s reports, that means a lot to the members of this social network.

 The Function of Gartner